yush2106/stm32-labs/48-power-stop-mode/README.md

 Start **HAL_PWR_EnableSleepOnExit()** function and **HAL_PWR_EnterSTOPMode()** function.

-Set the **PWR_SLEEPENTRY_WFI** parameter to wait for interrupt.
+Set the **PWR_STOPENTRY_WFI** parameter to wait for interrupt.

 Step 5: Wake up from stop mode

-When the onboard button is clicked, the onboard LED will be turn on or turn off.
+When the onboard button is clicked, the onboard LED will be turned on or turned off.

 ![image](https://github.com/yush2106/stm32-labs/blob/main/06-push-button-led/img/06-push-button-led-01.jpg)